-Volunteer: Children learn through example, so donating your time and demonstrating the importance of helping others will establish a lifetime of giving back for your kids.
-Go to NationalService.gov to locate an age-appropriate volunteer opportunity near you.
+Children learn through example, so donating your time and demonstrating the importance of helping others will establish a lifetime of giving back for your kids.
+Go to the MLK Day of Service page on AmeriCorps to locate an age-appropriate volunteer opportunity near you.

-Look for events: In years prior to the COVID pandemic, many towns and cities hosted parades to honor and celebrate King’s life, which always makes for a fun, culturally enriching outing where kids can learn more.
-In 2021, look for online events locally and beyond.
-The King Center has several virtual King holiday events lined up, and the Biden-Harris team released a full lineup of Day of Service events for the entire week.
+In years prior to the COVID pandemic, many towns and cities hosted parades to honor and celebrate King’s life, which always makes for a fun, culturally enriching outing where kids can learn more.

 Here are a few online events to check out in 2022: